A Methodological Analysis of Empirical Studies in Quantum Software Testing: Research Methodology

 \subsubsection{Keyword Search}

 We conducted the keyword search over four widely used digital libraries: \textit{ACM Digital Library}, \textit{IEEE Xplore}, \textit{Web of Science}, and \textit{Wiley}.
-The search was performed on~\KeywordEndTime, covering publications from 2015-01-01 to that date, in accordance with the temporal constraints in Table~\ref{tab: criteria}.
+The search was performed on~\KeywordEndTime, covering publications from 2015-01-01 (one year just before the launch of IBM Quantum Experience service\footnote{https://web.archive.org/web/20160504214945/http://www-03.ibm.com/press/us/en/pressrelease/49661.wss}) to that date, in accordance with the temporal constraints in Table~\ref{tab: criteria}.
 To ensure both efficiency and relevance, the keyword search targets abstracts using the following query: \textit{("Abstract":"quantum") AND ("Abstract":"software" OR "Abstract":circuit* OR "Abstract":program*) AND ("Abstract":test*)}.
 This query captures the core concepts of QST while accounting for semantically close terminologies such as software, programs, and circuits.
 For \textit{IEEE Xplore}, which provides high-level index terms, the same query is additionally applied to the \textit{"Index Terms"} field.

 The identification of papers passing \SearchRoundOne and \SearchRoundTwo was conducted by multiple authors, with final decisions reached through discussion and consensus.
 Among the~\PaperNumKeywordTotal papers retrieved via keyword search,~\PaperNumKeywordInitial papers passed \SearchRoundOne, and~\PaperNumKeywordSecond papers remained after \SearchRoundTwo.